amukher3/NLP_with_Disaster_tweets/README.md

 In a separate notebook,I have further explored the data-set by taking the location into account and exploring the top-10 most frequently mentinoned location for each category.

+_Exploratory Data Analysis_ is done separately on the `.ipynb` file attached to the repo.
+Please refer to that for EDA on the data-set.

 ***Author:Abhishek Mukherjee***